 Sounds like the perfect day, doesn’t it?

 Cuddled up in a toasty duvet on the sofa, with warm mug of hot chocolate, with no responsibilities other than switching the TV channel.
-Knowing your coworkers are stuck at their desk or rushing between meetings makes it even sweeter.
+Knowing your team mates are stuck at their desk or rushing between meetings makes it even sweeter.

-But how do you feel as a boss, knowing that could be your employee at home, taking an unplanned day to chill when they could be in the office working hard?
+But how do you feel as a boss, knowing your employee is just chilling at home, taking an unplanned day when they could be in the office working hard on that precious deadline?

 What is a duvet day?